TeamCCEP/teamccep.github.io/_pages/WebexAPIFromWxCC.md

 ## Store Access Token in WxCC Global Variable

-When it comes to dynamic storage areas within WxCC, we don't have much, but we do have read/write capabilities with our Global Variables, so that's what we're going to use, to grab an access token, and also update it when it expires.
+When it comes to dynamic storage areas within WxCC, we don't have much, but we do have read/write capabilities with our Global Variables, so that's what we're going to use, to grab the current access token, and also update it when it expires.

 1. Control Hub > Contact Center > Flow > Global Variables > Create
    1. Name is something like "WEBEX_ACCESS_TOKEN"